RRZE-HPC/WINIC/README.md

 NAME can only use instructions as helper if they were measured in the current run which is a problem when trying to measure single instructions.
 The solution is to first do a full run and look up the dependencies of the instruction in the report, then the measurement can be reproduced by supplying all dependencies alongside the instruction using the `-i <LLVM_INSTRUCTION_NAME>` option. \
 Note that currently `--updateDatabase` does NOT load the values into the internal working databases so the information read from there can NOT be used as helpers.

+## Analysis/Reference files
+There are scripts in `analysis` to compare the measurements on x86 with uops.info aswell as to generate useful reference files which contain comprehensive information about instructions, operands, registers etc. from LLVM.
+For more details refer to the README in `analysis`.